JoeThielen/ThePlatformFramework/README.md

 <a name="status"/></a>
 ## Current project status

+---

+---

+# *IMPORTANT NOTE!!!* - THIS PROJECT IS NOT CURRENTLY UNDER ACTIVE DEVELOPMENT!

+---

+---

 The current project focus is on continued development of *track2*.
 The [Wiki](../../wiki/Tracks) is used to document the *tracks*.